thuyen98/marketing_campaign/README.md

 The main objective is to train a predictive model which allows the company to maximize the profit of the next marketing campaign.

 ## Source
-The dataset is sourced from:
+The dataset is sourced from: [Kaggle]([https://github.com/lucthienphong1120](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign))

-O. Parr-Rud.
-Business Analytics Using SAS Enterprise Guide and SAS Enterprise Miner.
-SAS Institute, 2014.